 By Shafek E. Koreshe

 Prime Minister Muhammad Nawaz Sharif Tuesday said he had come to the World Economic Forum to share the remarkable economic turnaround of Pakistan, that only a few years back was on the verge of an economic collapse and the entire global financial community was acknowledging this positive change.
+In a brief chat with reporters here at the hotel, soon after his arrival from Zurich, the Prime Minister said withthe help of Allah Almighty the economic indicators of the country were very positive and were improving further with each passing day.

 The Prime Minister who is in Switzerland for the Annual Meeting of the World Economic Forum, said the country’s economic development was moving ahead at a rapid pace and was being acknowledged by the international media and global financial institutions.
 The Prime Minister has a hectic schedule ahead with several meetings lined up with heads of the top ranking companies and financial institutions in the next few days where he will apprise them about the great investment opportunities and bright prospects for large international brands.
 There has been a renewed interest by foreign investors in Pakistan following the positive ratings by global financial organisations.